Bishadkoju/StockAlert/Backend/README.md

 ## Installation

-1. Clone this repository using the command: `git clone https://github.com/example/stock-price-alert.git`
+1. Clone this repository using the command: `git clone git@github.com:Bishadkoju/StockAlert.git`

-2. Navigate to the cloned directory using the command: `cd stock-price-alert`
+2. Navigate to the cloned directory using the command: `cd StockAlert/Backend`

 3. Create a new virtual environment using the command: `python -m venv venv`